GabrielCarames/grammar-gate/README.md

 The app needs to use the variables located in the "env.example" file.
 To access them, follow the following steps:
  - Create a new file named "**.env**" in the root of the app.
- - Copy and paste everything in the "**.env.example**" file into the **.env** file.
+ - Copy and paste everything in the "**.env.example**" file into the "**.env**" file.

 ## Deployment 🚀
-You can view the deployment by [clicking here](https://grammar-gate-gabrielcarames.vercel.app/).
+You can see the deployment by [clicking here](https://grammar-gate-gabrielcarames.vercel.app/).

 ## Disclaimer ⚠️

-- While our grammar checker is designed to provide accurate suggestions for corrections, it may not always be 100% accurate.
-The tool is best used as a supplement to your own knowledge and judgment about grammar.
-We are not responsible for any errors or inaccuracies in your writing that may go undetected by the tool.
+- While our Grammar Gate platform is designed to provide the most acurrate solutions for our grammar tools, it may not always be 100% accurate.
+Grammar gate tools are best used as a supplement to your own knowledge and judgment about grammar.
+We are not responsible for any errors or inaccuracies in your writing that may go undetected by Grammar Gate.

 - Unfortunately, the ChatGPT API is currently very slow due to the high demand and may take a while to get a response from both the grammar checker and text summarizer.
 Please be patient.